spglib/spglib/_sources/python-spglib.rst.txt

    lattice, scaled_positions, numbers = find_primitive(cell, symprec=1e-5)

-When a primitive cell is found, lattice parameters (3x3 numpy array), scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) is returned.
+When a primitive cell is found, lattice parameters (a 3x3 numpy array), scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) is returned.
 When the search failed, ``None`` is returned.